minhduc2803/Caro-with-graphics.h/README.md

 The simple caro game with graphics.h

-I have not done the 1 player mode (play with bot) yet
+I have not done with the 1 player mode (play with bot) yet